flyteorg/flyte/rsts/deployment/cluster_config/customizable_resources.rst

 Example
 ^^^^^^^^
-Let’s take an example to understand resource allocation and deallocation when a plugin requests resources.
+Let's take an example to understand resource allocation and deallocation when a plugin requests resources.

 Flyte has a built-in `Qubole <https://docs.flyte.org/projects/flyteidl/en/latest/protos/docs/plugins/plugins.html#qubolehivejob>`__ plugin.
 This plugin allows Flyte tasks to send Hive commands to Qubole.
 In the plugin, a single Qubole cluster is considered a resource, and sending a single Hive command to a Qubole cluster consumes a token of the corresponding resource.
 The resource is allocated when the status is **“AllocationGranted”**.
 Qubole plugin calls: